spo-iitk/docs/docs/application/admin.application.md

 * Done by comparing the output from the SRID path and from SID path.

+{: .info}
+Here SRID refers to Student RCID and SID refers to Student ID

 For getting the students from SID path, we used the function:
 ```go
 func FetchStudentByID(ctx, sid, &allStudents)
 ```
+* This takes sid and an empty array of type Student

 Mentioned in [student/db]()

 Finally it returns the valid applicants by verifying the questions using the function: